syncfusion/blazor-docs/src/common/getting-started/server-side-blazor-dotnet-cli.md

 ## Installing Syncfusion Blazor packages in the application

-You can use any one of the below standard to install the Syncfusion Blazor library in your application.
+You can use any one of the below standards to install the Syncfusion Blazor library in your application.

 ### Using Syncfusion Blazor individual NuGet Packages [New standard]

 > Starting with Volume 4, 2020 (v18.4.0.30) release, Syncfusion provides [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/) for our Syncfusion Blazor components.
 We highly recommend this new standard for your Blazor production applications.
-Refer to [this section](https://blazor.syncfusion.com/documentation/nuget-packages/#benefits-of-using-individual-nuget-packages) for the benefits of the individual NuGet packages.
+Refer to [this section](https://blazor.syncfusion.com/documentation/nuget-packages/#benefits-of-using-individual-nuget-packages) to know the benefits of the individual NuGet packages.

-1. Now, add **Syncfusion.Blazor.Calendars** NuGet package to the new application using the below command line.
+1. Now, add **Syncfusion.Blazor.Calendars** NuGet package to the new application using the following command line.
 Refer to the [Individual NuGet Packages](https://blazor.syncfusion.com/documentation/nuget-packages/) section for the available NuGet packages.

     ```bash
         dotnet add package Syncfusion.Blazor.Calendars -v '{:nuget-version:}'
         dotnet restore
     ```

-2. The Syncfusion Blazor Calendars package will be included in the newly created project after the installation process is completed.
+2. The Syncfusion Blazor Calendars package will be included in the newly created project once the installation process is completed.

 3. Add the Syncfusion bootstrap4 theme in the `<head>` element of the **~/Pages/_Host.cshtml** page.